doctorfree/MusicPlayerPlus/markdown/asciimpplus.1.md

 **asciimpplus -a /usr/share/doc/musicplayerplus/music/Epic_Dramatic-Yuriy_Bespalov.wav -c 5**
 : Plays the MusicPlayerPlus asciimatics animation 5 times accompanied by audio then exits

+**asciimpplus -f big**
+: Plays the asciimatics animation using the 'big' FigletText font for the Cycle effect

 # AUTHORS
 Written by Ronald Record github@ronrecord.com